mlpack/blog/doc/tutorials/Kirill2017Week08.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 8
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 8
+@page Kirill2017WeekEight Cross-Validation and Hyper-Parameter Tuning - Week 8
-Date: 2017-07-26 18:00:00
+@date 2017-07-26 18:00:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekEight Cross-Validation and Hyper-Parameter Tuning - Week 8

 During the eighth week I was finishing working on the hyper-parameter tuning module.
 Some minor changes still should be added, but basically it is done.